 - In The Magicians, potential students at Brakebills College are given a borderline-Daliesque entrance exam to prove if they have what it takes to wield magic.
 Among other things, examinees can be transported to Brakebills without warning and without even knowing that magic exists; they can be challenged to guess what's on the other side of a playing card, to draw a rabbit that moves as they try to finish drawing it, to describe how they would stop the exam paper from escaping, and even to invent a new language, detail its history, and translate a passage from The Tempest into the language and back.
 Following the written portion, they are given a number of seemingly nonsensical tasks, including map-drawing, conjuring tricks, blitz chess and knot-unraveling, before entrants are finally provoked into unveiling their magical powers.
 Though this seems eccentric, it's actually very good at identifying students with the intelligence, obsession and aptitudes necessary for spellcasting.
 However, Brakebills accepts only the best, and anyone who fails the exam for any reason will have their memories of the college erased... and out of a huge class of potential students, only two are accepted.

 - In The Mysterious Benedict Society, the second test the kids take to join the titular society is full of dense, long-winded questions about subjects like the Nagorno-Karabakh War.
 Reynie passes the test when he realizes it's really about reading comprehension and following instructions — the answer to each question is found somewhere in a different question.
+Meanwhile, George "Sticky" Washington doesn't figure out the puzzle, but passes by stunning the examiners and getting nearly every question right on his own knowledge, only missing the last few because of panicking due to the allotted time running out.

 - The Pilo Family Circus subjects Jamie to this very early in the novel.
 Having accidentally managed to amuse the Circus clown division while they were vandalizing his home, he's told he has three days to pass his audition: he has to make them laugh - no matter who gets hurt or killed as a result.
 Other than that, there's no explanations, no opportunity to back out, and no way of knowing if the clowns are being serious or just fucking with him again.
 For good measure, the clown division spends the next few days stalking Jamie, leaving menacing letters, torturing his friends, threatening to blow up his workplace and even making it look like they murdered one of his flatmates.
-The goal is to scare Jamie into a Freak Out! so as to see how funny he can be when he stops caring about social conventions.
+The goal is to scare Jamie into a Freak Out so as to see how funny he can be when he stops caring about social conventions.
 In the end, he passes the audition by creating a fake bomb scare with the aid of fireworks, then sprinting naked through a shopping center with a pillowcase over his head and a swastika painted on his chest.

 - In Game of Thrones, Arya attempts to join the Faceless Men with the Braavosi coin she was way given back in season 2, only to be turned away from the House of Black and White.
 She spends the rest of the day waiting on the steps, before giving up and throwing the coin into the canal.
 However, she is inexplicably rescued from a mugging by the same priest who turned her away, who then invites her inside.
 No explanation for why she was refused, why she was accepted or even what the Faceless Men hoped to achieve by making her wait is ever given. note